XIAHE, China (Reuters)- In the Tibetan monastery town of Xiahe, Gyelyanjia is visiting for a festival and taking the opportunity to do some shopping.

 Yet appearances are deceptive, at least through the prism of economic statistics.

 Spending might be sturdy in China, but investment has been off the charts.
 As a result, consumption was just 35.6 percent of Gross Domestic Product in 2009, from 46.1 percent a decade earlier - and that was helped by a massive government stimulus to counter the global financial crisis.

-The task for China's policymakers is to lift that proportion by boosting wages, speeding up urbanization and building a social safety net so people do not need to save so much for a rainy day.
+The task for China’s policymakers is to lift that proportion by boosting wages, speeding up urbanisation and building a social safety net so people do not need to save so much for a rainy day.